decorative image for blog on using containers to improve php application security

 The S6-Overlay is a very lightweight set of utilities to improve the user experience when running containerized workflows.

-It is integrated by default in every base image distributed by Zend, with the features provided can be summarized as follows:
+It is integrated by default in every base container image distributed by Zend, with the features provided can be summarized as follows:

 • A simple init process which allows the end-user to execute tasks like initialization (cont-init.d), finalization (cont-finish.d) and their own services with dependencies between them